kannanjayachandran/Full-Stack-Data-Science/README.md

 </p>

+> #### _Given GitHub's limitations in rendering certain mathematical equations (LaTeX), the best way to view the content is by previewing it in any IDE with markdown preview functionality._

 ---

-#### _Given GitHub's limitations in rendering certain mathematical equations (LaTeX), the best way to view the content is by previewing it in VS Code._

 **[License](LICENSE) | [Resources](Resources.md) | [Code of conduct](CODE_OF_CONDUCT.md) | [Contribution guidelines](CONTRIBUTING.md) |[Project style guide](Style_Guide.md)**